Acidburn0zzz/docbuilder/README.md

 ### Tell the Vagrantfile where your repository lives
 * Edit the file Vagrantfile.
-In the default Vagrantfile, as an example the local Windows folder Y:/ is mounted to the Vagrant folder /work.

-Replace the first part (Y:/) with your local path, pointig to a repository containing a pentest.
+In the default Vagrantfile a number of example mappings are shown.
+Add / uncomment a mapping that maps the local location of a PenText repository, to a path on docbuilder.

+Example for Windows, where the repository can be found under R:/

+`config.vm.synced_folder "R:/", "/repository"`

+Example for mounting a Unix-like filesystem folder:
+`config.vm.synced_folder "/home/user/my/repository", "/work"`

+#### Import the Vagrant box
+Next, import the Vagrant box:
+`vagrant box add docbuilder.box`

+That's it...

-Next, bring the vagrant machine up by starting a command shell/terminal window and issuing the command `vagrant up`
+bring the vagrant machine up by starting a command shell/terminal window and issuing the command `vagrant up`

 If everything worked well, the machine is now up and running in the background.